qbicsoftware/cookiecutter-templates-cli/README.md

 Similarly, we have configured the [Maven][maven] plug-ins to run integration tests.
 These tests are also under the `src/test` folder, but their names must end with _*IntegrationTest_, such as `DonutPortletUIIntegrationTest`.

 ### Test your code locally
-You can easily run the unit and integration tests for libraries you have written by using the `mvn cobertura:cobertura` command.
-This is, in fact, what our build system does.
-Take a look at the `.travis.yml` file located in the `common-files` if you to know all implementation details related to how we do continuous integration.
+You can easily run the unit and integration tests for libraries you have written by using the `mvn test` command.
+This is, more or less, what our build system does.
+Take a look at the `.travis.yml` file located in the `common-files` if you want to know all implementation details related to how we do continuous integration.

 #### Testing a portlet locally using Jetty
 Go to the generated folder (i.e., `generated/donut-portlet` in our case) and run: